uniorunr/websocket-chat-server/README.md

 ```
 Note, that WebSocket `send()` method accepts a string as an argument, so above object should be stringified.

 After a successful connection to the server, you will receive an array of **all** messages from the server.
-Then, when somebody (includes you) sends some message to the server, you will receive an array that contains only **one** this message.
+Then, when somebody (includes you) sends some message to the server, you will receive an array that contains only **one** that message.

-A message that you receive from server strictly follow protocol:
+Messages that you receive from the server strictly comply with the following protocol:
 ```js
 [{
   from: String,